 - a good squeeze lemon juice

-- Add the oats, chia seeds, yoghurt, milk, honey or maple syrup, vanilla and lemon juice into a small jar (I use a Korken storage jar from Ikea) and stir well.
+- Add 100g of oats, 2 tablespoons of chia seeds, 100g of yoghurt, 250ml of milk, a tablespoon of honey (or maple syrup) and a dash of vanilla extract into a small jar (I use a Korken storage jar from Ikea).
+Squeeze in a little lemon juice (around a tablespoon) and stir well.

-- Leave in the fridge for around 20 minutes or overnight if eating for breakfast the next day.
+- Leave in the fridge for at least 20 minutes or overnight if eating for breakfast the next day.

-- When you’re ready to eat, remove from the fridge and give it a stir, adding a little more milk if it’s very thick.
+- When you’re ready to eat, remove from the fridge and give the pudding a stir and a taste.
+Add a little more milk if it’s very thick and more lemon juice if needed.

-- Defrost any frozen fruit if using or prepare your fresh fruit.
+- Defrost any frozen fruit if using (I do this in a small saucepan) or prepare your fresh fruit.

-- Spoon the chia pudding into two bowls or glasses alternating with layers of whichever fruit you are using.
+- Spoon the chia pudding into two bowls or glasses alternating with layers of whichever fruit you're using.